A Peek at Rowling’s Secrets?

 Albus Dumbledore – The Alchemist – In all his incarnations, Dumbledore represents an Enabler.
-As prophetic figures all Dumbledore’s incarnations die before they witness the promise fulfilled, all are prophetic enablers.
-But albus, white, combined with ‘d’or’, gold, also represent the alchemical colours white and yellow, white and yellow-gold, and silver and gold.
+As prophetic figures all of Dumbledore’s incarnations die before they witness the promise fulfilled, all are prophetic enablers.
+But Albus, white, combined with ‘d’or’, gold, also represents the alchemical colors white and yellow, white and yellow gold, and silver and gold.
 St John the Baptist’s flower, St John’s wort is also yellow.
 Together they indicate that Dumbledore has another incarnation as The Alchemist.
-It is his role as Headmaster at Hogwarts to help individuals attain their spiritual potential by enabling them to develop from their original base colour, which is always black in alchemy, to self-actualisation represented by the colour gold.
-These colours can also stand for the sun and the moon, the two lights of our world, and often correspond to the conscious and unconscious.
+It is his role as Headmaster at Hogwarts to help individuals attain their spiritual potential by enabling them to develop from their original base color, which is always black in alchemy, to self-actualization represented by the color gold.
+These colors can also stand for the sun and the moon, the two lights of our world, and often correspond to the conscious and unconscious.

 1. Hebrew-English dictionary ‘light’; andhttp://en.wikipedia.org/wiki/Aaron#Etymology